Coronavirus: Timeline of confirmed cases in the UK

 – February 28

-The number of confirmed UK cases jumps to 19 after Wales reports its first patient and two more were identified in England.
+The number of confirmed UK cases jumps to 20 after Wales reports its first patient and three more were identified in England.

 Chief Medical Officer for Wales Dr Frank Atherton confirmed a man had been diagnosed with the virus after travelling back to Wales from Italy.